 Business Class passengers can select a meal from a menu covered with colourful Bhutanese fabric.
 The diverse meal selection on our flight from Bangkok to Paro included fresh fruit, cheese omelette, black pepper chicken, and spinach ravioli.

 Complimentary non-alcoholic and alcoholic beverages were available to Business Class passengers.

 Drukair Business Class – Travel Tips

 - Landing at the Paro airport is challenging.
-The airport is located at 2200 m (7218 feet) and landing can only be done manually using a visual approach.
-The Drukair pilots are specially trained for flying in and out of Paro, Bhutan.
+The airport is located at 2200 m (7218 feet), and landing can only be done manually using a visual approach.
+The Drukair pilots are specially trained to fly in and out of Paro, Bhutan.